Ellen Reid (composer): p r i s m

+Ellen Reid SOUNDWALK

-Continuing her multi-faceted career, Reid created Ellen Reid SOUNDWALK in 2020, a GPS-enabled work of public art that uses music to illuminate the natural environment by reimagining urban parks as interactive soundscapes.
-SOUNDWALK premiered in New York's Central Park, featuring the New York Philharmonic, and continues to expand to parks around the world, including Los Angeles' Griffith Park presented by CAP UCLA, London's Regent's Park & Primrose Hill presented by Wellcome Collection and Tokyo's Uneo Park presented by Spring Festival in Tokyo.
-SOUNDWALK features music written by Reid for collaborators such as Kronos Quartet, Philadelphia Orchestra, Shabaka Hutchings and Nadia Sirota.
+In 2020, Reid created Ellen Reid SOUNDWALK, a GPS-enabled work of public art that uses music to illuminate the natural environment by reimagining urban parks as interactive soundscapes.
+SOUNDWALK premiered in New York City's Central Park, featuring the New York Philharmonic, and continues to expand to parks around the world, including Los Angeles' Griffith Park presented by CAP UCLA, London's Regent's Park & Primrose Hill presented by Wellcome Collection and Tokyo's Uneo Park presented by Spring Festival.
+A forthcoming album for SOUNDWALK will be released this season, featuring music written by Reid and collaborators such as Kronos Quartet, Philadelphia Orchestra, Shabaka Hutchings and Nadia Sirota.

+Film

+Reid is known for her crackling, lyrical film scores and has worked with A24, Amazon Studios and Duplass Brothers Productions.
+Reid's first feature film score was for the 2014 drama-mystery The Midnight Swim.
+She also contributed original music to the soundtrack of the 2016 mystery film Buster's Mal Heart and scored Birds of Paradise, a film produced by Amazon Studios and released in October 2021.
+All of these films were written and directed by Sarah Adina Smith.

+Her work has been featured at film festivals including SXSW, IFC Center, Outfest, Tribeca Film Festival and the Toronto Film Festival.
+Her concert work was also the inspiration for artist Alex Prager's short film Run!

+isomonstrosity

-In 2022, Reid began a collaboration with Johan Lenox and Yuga Cohler called isomonstrosity, a pandemic symphony in rap and avant-pop.
-Reid brings both her classical and synth-based compositions to the album. isomonstrosity features collaborations with 645AR, Kacy Hill and Vic Mensa, among others.
-The album will be released on November 18th, 2022.
+Reid released the album isomonstrosity, an avant-pop collaboration with artists Johan Lenox and Yuga Cohlerl, in 2022.
+Bringing both her classical and synth-based compositions to the project, the critically acclaimed vocal chamber music album employs the modern production techniques and aesthetics of hip-hop, assembling contributions from a wide array of artists into a satisfying and varied final work.

+isomonstrosity features collaborations with 645AR, Kacy Hill, Vic Mensa, Danny Brown, and Empress Of, among others.
+The album was released on November 18, 2022.

+Luna Composition Lab

-In addition to her work as a composer, Reid also co-founded a non-profit in 2016 with Missy Mazzoli, Luna Composition Lab.
-The non-profit is a mentorship program for young self-identified female, non-binary, and gender non-conforming composers.
-Luna Composition Lab is the only program of its kind in the United States.
+Reid co-founded Luna Composition Lab in 2016 with Missy Mazzoli.
+The organization provides mentorship, education and resources for young female, non-binary and gender-nonconforming composers ages 13–18.
+It is the only program of its kind in the United States.

+Education

-Reid graduated from Columbia College of Columbia University in 2005.
-She earned her MFA at CalArts; her teachers include Anne LeBaron, David Rosenboom, and George Lewis.
+Reid graduated from Oak Ridge High School in Oak Ridge, Tennessee.
+She then graduated from Columbia College of Columbia University in 2005 and earned her MFA at California Institute of the Arts; her teachers included Anne LeBaron, David Rosenboom, and George Lewis.